Don't Move (2024 film): Production

 In December 2022, it was reported that Adam Schindler and Brian Netto would direct the thriller Don't Move, written by TJ Cimfel and David White.
 It was produced by Sam Raimi and Zainab Azizi of Raimi Productions, Christian Mercuri's Capstone Studios, Alex Lebovici of Hammerstone Studios, and Sarah Sarandos.

 In May 2023, Kelsey Asbille and Finn Wittrock were cast in lead roles.
 Principal photography took place in Bulgaria from June to late July 2023.
 Two days before completion, production was granted an interim agreement to continue filming during the 2023 SAG-AFTRA strike.
 Mark Korven and Michelle Osis scored the film.

 Release

 In November 2023, Signature Entertainment acquired the distribution rights for the United Kingdom and Ireland.
 In April 2024, Netflix bought worldwide rights.
 The film was released on Netflix on October 25, 2024.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 54 out of 100, based on nine critics, indicating "mixed or average" reviews.

 Ben Travis of Empire gave the film 3/5 stars, writing, "The results are consistently engaging and well-calibrated for Friday-night Netflix viewing – a bright calling card for its filmmakers, even if it isn't destined to live long in the memory."
 The Guardians Benjamin Lee also gave it 3/5 stars, writing, "Don't Move doesn't quite stick the landing as smoothly as one might hope with a few too many incredulous moments... and some biffed one-liners, but there are enough heart-in-throat moments on the way there to separate this from most of the genre guff on Netflix."